 - $0.9bn caused by Robocalls

 These are staggering numbers.
-But, moreover, they illustrate the importance of constantly innovating on existing fraud prevention technologies to stay ahead of scammers.
+But, moreover, they illustrate the importance of constantly innovating on existing telecom fraud management technologies to stay ahead of scammers.

 Because even if fraudsters gain a small foothold in our market, it leads to billions of dollars in losses.
 It's estimated that most companies lose about 5%